Chang Chun-ha: In politics

-From 1975, when he was preparing to fight against the Park Chung-hee administration, he died mysteriously in Pocheon, Gyeonggi-do.
+From 1975, when he was preparing to fight against the Park Chung Hee administration, he died mysteriously in Pocheon, Gyeonggi Province.
 The South Korean government announced that Chang's death had been caused by loss of footing while climbing down a mountain.
-However, after Chang's death, continuous doubts were raised whether it was a homicide by Park's government.
+However, after Chang's death, continuous doubts were raised whether it was a homicide by Park's government and the only witness gave conflicting statements when questioned.
+Additionally, when Kim Jae-gyu became KCIA director in 1976, he purportedly told Jang's family privately with deep regret that Jang's death was not accidental as officially announced, but that the Park regime was involved.
 To such doubts, the Park administration declared the state of national emergency and arrested anyone who mentioned the death of Chang Chun-ha.
-The death of Chang Chun-ha has been re-investigated, but there have not been any clear conclusions yet.
+In 2012, the death of Chang Chun-ha was re-investigated by the National Countermeasures Committee to Investigate the Suspected Assassination of Professor Jang Jun-ha, and his remains were exhumed and examined.
+Only a single circular skull fracture was documented by the forensic experts present, raising questions about the official verdict of a fall, but no official report or clear conclusions were released.

 Awards

 Chang was the first Korean to win the 1962 Ramon Magsaysay Award for Journalism, Literature, and the Creative Communication Arts.